-In the autumn of 2017, aifoon sent a number of neighbourhood residents from the Ghent Papegaai district on a sound hunt.
-With a recorder they set off in their environment: at home, on the street, in alleys, shops, cafes, with neighbours, acquaintances and strangers ...
+In the fall of 2017, aifoon, together with the Papegaai neighborhood association, sent some neighborhood residents from the Papegaaiwijk on a sound hunt.
+With their own recorder or with an 'egg-phone' - a recording device in the shape of a wooden egg with an antenna - they set off in their environment: at home, on the street, in alleys, shops, cafes, with neighbors, acquaintances and strangers ...
 They came back with a loot of recognizable sounds, mysterious sounds, striking audio fragments or subtle recordings.

-Installations: echo's of the Papegaai
+- Installations: echo's of the Papegaai

 In December 2017 you could experience the result of the sound hunt in the empty little houses of Cité Melchior, which came back to life thanks to a sound collage.
 You could go on a discovery tour through a rich panorama of sounds.
 Small and large sounds, which we often no longer notice in our daily life, came together in a composition that tells the story of the neighbourhood.

-Concert: cinema for the ear
+- Concert: cinema for the ear

 Sound artist Stijn Demeulenaere started working with the recordings of the local residents.
 Stijn regularly travels to the farthest corners of the world with his recorder.
 During three short concerts he mixed the sounds of Ghent with sound clips that he recorded in South Africa and Iceland.
 A world tour for your ears in the beautiful setting of the Monasterium Poortackere.